-I would say the same is true for recumbent bikes- heavier flywheels are better, but I personally don’t think it’s as important as it is on other bikes and ellipticals.
+I would say the same is true for recumbent bikes- heavier flywheels are usually better because they provide a nicer overall feel.

 Many similarly priced bikes come with 13-15 lb flywheels and lighter.

-Long-story-short, the 270 has a solid frame and a flywheel heavy enough to provide a decent workout, but folks looking for a more substantial workout might want to consider a bike with a heavier flywheel.
+Long-story-short, the 270 has a solid frame and a flywheel heavy enough to provide a decent workout, especially when compared to other bikes in this price range.